CodeRomero/Ecommerce/README.md

 ## Project Description
 This is a ASP.NET Core MVC project utilizing Entity Framework Core to create a Ecommerce Web Application using a "Database First" approach that provides a comprehensive shopping experience for swimwear.
 Users can create accounts, shop with discounts, create multiple dynamic shopping carts, view order statistics, and receive recommendations for future shopping sessions.
 This application was deployed using Azure App Service via an Azure DevOps for a CI/CD approach.

+Preview the web app using the preview folder or visit the web app

 ## Technologies Used:
 * OAuth 2.0: Authentication and Authorization
 * ASP.NET MVC: Framework for development